yanika/inclass-demoYan/README.md

-this is the repository for git
+this is the repository for git hi